 - Data Breach Counseling - We develop policies and procedures to help clients avoid data breach events and ensure that they are prepared to meet their legal obligations if such an event happens.
 In the event of a breach, we advise clients on conducting internal and third party investigations as to the source of the breach, the company's notification obligations, managing public relations, and the overall strategy to reduce the risk of resulting investigations and/or litigation.

-- Litigation - When a government or industry-based investigation escalates to litigation or a company faces a class action, Kelley Drye's Privacy and Information Security practice has both the subject matter expertise and deep litigation experience needed to develop a robust and cost-effective defense strategy.
+- Litigation - When a government or industry-based investigation escalates to litigation or a company faces a class action, Kelley Drye's Privacy and Information Security practice has both the subject matter and deep litigation experience needed to develop a robust and cost-effective defense strategy.

-As the rules governing privacy and data security change and expand, our Privacy and Information Security lawyers work closely with other members of the firm, including the Advertising and Marketing, Telecommunications, and Government Relations and Public Policy practice groups, to stay ahead of new developments and assist clients in seizing opportunities and protecting against new risks.
+As the rules governing privacy and data security change and expand, our Privacy and Information Security lawyers work closely with other members of the firm, including the Advertising and Marketing, Communications, and Government Relations and Public Policy practice groups, to stay ahead of new developments and assist clients in seizing opportunities and protecting against new risks.

 Consumer Products and Retail